 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Act.

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company
+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes  No 🗵

-The aggregate market value of the registrant's common units held by non-affiliates of the registrant was approximately \$1.5 billion as of June 30, 2017.
+The aggregate market value of the registrant's common units held by non-affiliates of the registrant was approximately \$8.8 billion as of June 30, 2018.

-The registrant had 348,619,292 common units and 135,383,831 subordinated units outstanding as of February 15, 2018.
+The registrant had 348,625,292 common units and 135,383,831 subordinated units outstanding as of February 20, 2019.